-Biographies of the Directors are set out on page 23.
+Biographies of the Directors are set out above.
 The initial Directors were appointed on 15 May 2006, with the exception of Mel Torode, appointed on 1 June 2018.
 On 30 May 2018, it was announced that Roddy Sage ceased to be a Director of the Company.